Possible Use of Donor Information and Blood Samples in Medical Research

 - If you decide that you do not want your donation to be used for research, you will not be able to donate today.
 It is very important to include blood donors and their donations in possible research studies to continue to provide a safe and effective blood supply.

-- If you decide after leaving the donation site that you do not want your sample or information to be stored for research, contact the Scientific Support Office at (866) 771-5534.
+- If you have any questions about the storage and use of your sample or information or you decide that you do not want your sample or information to be stored for research, contact the Scientific Support Office at (866) 771-5534.
 However, test information collected before your withdrawal may still be used after your withdrawal.

 How to obtain more information

-For more information about research uses of your blood or if you have questions about your rights as a research participant, call the American Red Cross Institutional Review Board administrator at (877) 738-0856.
+If you have questions about your rights as a research participant, or if you need to report potential harm related to research, call the American Red Cross Institutional Review Board administrator at (877) 738-0856.